Koushikphy/ML-FlashCards/notes/math/differential_Equation.md

 | All Re(λ) ≤ 0, simple zero eigenvalues      | Marginally Stable     |
 | Any Re(λ) > 0 or defective λ with Re(λ) = 0 | Unstable              |

 ---

-Would you like a concrete example or to see how to compute this in practice (e.g. using a 2×2 matrix)?

----